DrewBanyai/BrigsbyBot/README.md

 # BrigsbyBot

-BrigsbyBot is a chat bot Twitch that allows a streamer to create functionality that viewers can use through chat commands in order to control hotkey-enabled functionality on the streamer's personal computer.
+BrigsbyBot is a chat bot system for Twitch that allows a streamer to create functionality that viewers can use through chat commands in order to control hotkey-enabled functionality on the streamer's personal computer.
 The project consists of two elements.
 The **Control Box** runs on the streamer's computer and acts as a microservice which can keep track of a standard currency we'll refer to as **points** and can trigger keyboard press simulations which can be used to set off hotkey-enabled software the streamer is running.
 The  **ChatBotJS** can be added as a browser source in OBS to help viewers interact with the **Control Box**, listing items and prices in **points**, as well as allowing the streamer or specified users to give out **points** for any reason.

 ## Popular uses of BrigsbyBot